-Based upon Stephen King’s story The Body, originally published as part of King’s collection of short stories Different Seasons, Stand by Me, directed by Rob Reiner (The Princess Bride and Misery), took many of us by surprise because we were unaware that King had written non-horror stories.
+Based upon Stephen King’s story The Body, originally published as part of King’s collection of short stories Different Seasons, Stand by Me took many of us by surprise because we were unaware that King had written non-horror stories.
 King said back then that it was the best adaptation of one of his works and while I disagree with him, this is indeed an excellent movie that touches on so many emotional issues.

-I was in High School when Stand by Me came out so I immediately connected with the main characters.
-It’s funny because it never occurred to me that the film was actually dealing with my dad’s generation, not mine.
-Is there really a difference between the 1950s and the 1980s?
+I was in high school when Stand by Me came out so I immediately connected with the main characters.
+It’s funny because it never occurred to me that the film was actually dealing with my parents’ generation, not mine.
+Is there really a difference between the ’50s and the ’80s?
 I don’t know, perhaps the best point the movie makes is that no matter the generation, young people face similar problems.

-Re-watching this film after nearly three decades made me a bit nostalgic.
-Now that I’m an adult, I’m definitely looking at Stand by Me from the narrator’s perspective.
-That’s kind of weird because I’m not fully conscious of my aging.
-Watching this movie was like getting hit with a bucket of ice-cold water — it reminded me that so much time has passed since I was a teenager.
-And that’s precisely what the movie gets so right — Stand by Me does feel like someone’s recollections of his/her childhood.
+Interestingly, now that I’m an adult, I’m definitely looking at the movie from the narrator’s perspective.
+That’s kind of weird because I’m not fully aware of the passing of time.
+Watching this movie was like getting hit with a bucket of ice-cold water — it made me aware that so much time has passed since I was a teenager — Stand by Me does feel like someone’s recollection of something long forgotten.

-The kids are very good, but you can clearly see that Phoenix had the biggest potential.
-I was shocked when he died because I believed he was on his way of becoming one of the best actors of his generation.
-Kiefer Sutherland (The Lost Boys) plays the town’s meanie.
-John Cusack (Say Anything) appears briefly as Wheaton’s big brother.
-The cast also includes Jason Oliver (The Wizard), Bradley Gregg (A Nightmare on Elm Street 3: Dream Warriors), and Casey Siemaszko (Back to the Future).
+All four young actors are excellent, but you can clearly see that the late River Phoenix had the biggest potential.
+I was shocked when he died because I was convinced that he was going to become one of the very best actors of his generation.
+The cast also includes Kiefer Sutherland (A Few Good Men) as the town’s biggest troublemaker.
+John Cusack (Say Anything) appears briefly as Wil Wheaton’s big brother.

 Conclusions & Final Thoughts:

 Stand by Me is told simply and skillfully.
-The characters are more fully realized than in most teen movies.
-The excellent script is by Raynold Gideon and Bruce A. Evans.
-Thomas Del Ruth’s (The Breakfast Club) cinematography and Jack Nitzsche’s (Starman) music score are great too.
-It isn’t a perfect movie, but the movie does explore teen angst with honesty, humor and heart.
+Above all, the characters are fully realized.
+Thomas Del Ruth’s (Fandango and The Breakfast Club) lofty cinematography and Jack Nitzsche’s (An Officer and a Gentleman and John Carpenter’s Starman) heavy-hearted music score are great too.
+Stand by Me explores teen angst with honesty, humor and heart.
+Highly recommended!
 Color, 88 minutes, Rated PG.